Hail Insurance for Automobiles

 All joking aside, when your premiums go up as a result of filing your claim, you will be paying for it in the long run — literally.
 In the graph below, you can see the difference in monthly premiums you can expect to pay after filing a claim for hail damage against your Comprehensive coverage:

-Over the course of the next 5 years, those drivers could end up paying up to $1,200 or more in increased premiums.
+Over the course of the next five years, those drivers could end up paying up to $1,200 or more in increased premiums.
 And if their total repair costs were equal to or less than that (plus their deductible), then it may have been a better idea to have avoided filing that claim.

 If you’ve filed one too many hail damage claims (or any other claims, for that matter), then it may be time to shop around for a new insurance company.
 Even though you have a history of filing claims, being a new customer might make you eligible for discounts!
-Check our quote generator tool for more information.
+Check our FREE quote generator tool for more information.